sagemath/trac_to_gh/Issue 3928.md

 # Issue 3928: multiedge graphs create an edge for each character of a label

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3928

 Original creator: jason